nanoutils/nanoutils/docs/docs/methods.md

 ## `clone`

-Returns a deep clone of an argument
+Returns a deep clone of value

 ```js
 import { clone } from 'nanoutils'